eandis/SDOJ-Recomp/README.md

 ### Linux

 You need CMake 3.25 or newer, Ninja, and Clang with C++23 support.
-The linux-amd64-release preset looks for clang-20/clang++-20 specifically.

 You'll also need a few system packages for the native UI, input and audio backends.
 On Debian/Ubuntu: